narendravaghela/cakephp-mailgun/README.md

 $emailInstance->setOption('deliverytime', strtotime('+1 day'));
 ```

 > Note: Messages can be scheduled for a maximum of 3 days in the future as per Mailgun documentation.
+Pass a valid unix timestamp as a value.

 #### Test Mode
 Enables sending in test mode.
 Use `testmode` as option name.